-Each Board director shall have the right to elect once each calendar year to receive all or part of his or her annual retainers and Board fees in DSUs and a designated executive may be offered by the Board to convert for a calendar year all or part of his or her bonus amounts in DSUs.
+Each Board director shall have the right to elect once each calendar year to receive all or part of his or her annual retainers in DSUs and twice each calendar year to receive all or part of his or her Board fees in DSUs and a designated executive may be offered by the Board to convert for a calendar year all or part of his or her bonus amounts in DSUs.
 DSUs granted to a Board director or designated executive vest immediately upon conversion of his or her annual retainer or Board fees or bonus amounts respectively into DSUs, unless the Board decides otherwise at its sole discretion.